Everyone knows exercise is good for health.

 This is a way for you to tell your brain that you want to make this a routine and your brain will start building new neural pathways.
 As you perform the routine more often these neural pathways will get reinforced and rewire your brain, creating a new habit.

 If you aim for a full hour workout in the beginning, it might feel overwhelming after a couple of days, and you might procrastinate or even stop trying.
-You can aim to start with,
+Therefore, you can aim to start with,

 - 5 pushups